Loan Against Fixed Deposit vs. unsecured loans

 When facing financial requirements, individuals often turn to loans as a solution.
 Among the various loan options available, two popular choices are Loan against fixed deposit and unsecured loans.
 Both these types of loans serve different purposes and come with their own set of advantages and disadvantages.
 In this article, we will delve into the key differences between a loan against fixed deposit and unsecured loans to help you make an informed decision based on your financial needs.

-About loan against fixed deposit:
+What is a loan against fixed deposit?

 A loan against fixed deposit, as the name suggests, allows individuals to obtain a loan by pledging their existing fixed deposit as collateral.
 This loan is considered secured since the fixed deposit acts as security for the lender.
 The loan amount is typically a percentage of the fixed deposit's value, and the interest rates charged are generally lower compared to unsecured loans.